blackcodherbootcamp/guidelines/trainingbreakdown/html-css/lesson-plan/README.md

 ## End of unit assessment

-By the end of this unit, each student should produce the following a **portfolio** website and a **bookshop** using HTML and CSS.
+By the end of this unit, each student should produce the following a **portfolio** website using HTML and CSS.
 They will be assessed and count towards their progress during the course.

 ### Portfolio